 Approximately 1.3 million Americans are considered legally blind.
-This costs the US government $4 billion USD per year.
+This costs the US government $4 billion per year.
 The rate of blindness is expected to increase over time due to increasing age of the population.
-By 2030, there will be an expected 2.4 million legally blind people in the US.What is Blindness?
+By 2030, there will be an expected 2.4 million legally blind people in the US.Blindness can occur in an accident.

 While some cases of blindness occur from birth, most cases of blindness are acquired from diseases affecting older people.
 These include:

 - Cataracts - This involves clouding of the eye’s lenses.
 It affects 22 million people and are the greatest cause of blindness throughout the world, where surgery to correct it is not always available.
 Cataracts will affect more than half of people over the age of 80.
 The symptoms of cataracts include faded colors, blurry vision, sun glare, poor night vision, and double vision.
 People can get better with stronger glasses and anti-glare sun glasses but surgery can cure cataracts.
 It makes sure that the old lenses is removed and replaced with the artificial lens.
 Staying out of the sun can prevent or delay cataracts.

 - Glaucoma - Glaucoma involves increased pressure in the vitreous humor of the eye so that the optic nerve of the eye is damaged.
 There are usually no symptoms until the pressure gets really high.
 It is a problem affecting 2.3 million Americans and another 2 million have no idea they have the disease.
 It is a common cause of blindness in African Americans and Latinos.
 African Americans have 4 times the rate of blindness compared to whites.
 Glaucoma is 15 times more likely to cause serious blindness in blacks between the ages of 45 to 64 when compared to whites.
 No cure exists for glaucoma.
 Surgery or the use of eye drops can keep the blindness away.
 Research is working on some of the genetic basis of glaucoma.